-(g) (i) The manufacturer of a product who is found liable for a defective product pursuant to paragraph (a) shall indemnify a product seller for the costs of litigation, any reasonable expenses, reasonable attorney's fees and any damages awarded by the trier of fact unless the seller exercised substantial control over that aspect of the design, testing, manufacture, packaging or labeling of the product that caused the harm for which recovery of damages is sought; the seller altered or modified the product, and the alteration or modification was a substantial factor in causing the harm for which recovery of damages is sought; the seller had actual knowledge of the defective condition of the product at the time he supplied same; or the seller made an express factual representation about the aspect of the product which caused the harm for which recovery of damages is sought.

-(ii) Subparagraph (i) shall not apply unless the seller has given prompt notice of the suit to the manufacturer within ninety (90) days of the service of the complaint against the seller.

-(h) In any action alleging that a product is defective pursuant to paragraph (a) of this section, the seller of a product other than the manufacturer shall not be liable unless the seller exercised substantial control over that aspect of the design, testing, manufacture, packaging or labeling of the product that caused the harm for which recovery of damages is sought; or the seller altered or modified the product, and the alteration or modification was a substantial factor in causing the harm for which recovery of damages is sought; or the seller had actual or
+246 liable for a defective product pursuant to paragraph (a) shall 247 indemnify a product seller for the costs of litigation, any 248 reasonable expenses, reasonable attorney's fees and any damages 249 awarded by the trier of fact unless the seller exercised 250 substantial control over that aspect of the design, testing, 251 manufacture, packaging or labeling of the product that caused the 252 harm for which recovery of damages is sought; the seller altered 253 or modified the product, and the alteration or modification was a 254 substantial factor in causing the harm for which recovery of 255 damages is sought; the seller had actual knowledge of the 256 defective condition of the product at the time he supplied same; 257 or the seller made an express factual representation about the 258 aspect of the product which caused the harm for which recovery of 259 damages is sought.
+260 (ii) Subparagraph (i) shall not apply unless the 261 seller has given prompt notice of the suit to the manufacturer 262 within ninety (90) days of the service of the complaint against 263 the seller.
+264 (h) In any action alleging that a product is defective 265 pursuant to paragraph (a) of this section, the seller of a product 266 other than the manufacturer shall not be liable unless the seller 267 exercised substantial control over that aspect of the design, 268 testing, manufacture, packaging or labeling of the product that 269 caused the harm for which recovery of damages is sought; or the 270 seller altered or modified the product, and the alteration or 271 modification was a substantial factor in causing the harm for 272 which recovery of damages is sought; or the seller had actual or 273 constructive knowledge of the defective condition of the product 274 at the time he supplied the product.
+It is the intent of this 275 section to immunize innocent sellers who are not actively negligent, but instead are mere conduits of a product.